It was supposed to showcase the expertise of France's nuclear energy industry to the world and is key to the UK's own nuclear strategy.

-The latest setback came last week when it was revealed that "a very serious fault" had been detected in the steel of the "pressure vessel" - a key component of the reactor, meaning another delay of at least a year was likely.
+Before the explosion the most recent setback came in April 2015 when it was revealed that "a very serious fault" had been detected in the steel of the "pressure vessel" - a key component of the reactor, meaning another delay of at least a year was likely.

 “It is a serious fault, even a very serious fault, because it involves a crucial part of the nuclear reactor,” said Pierre-Franck Chevet, head of France's nuclear safety agency (ASN).

-That "fault" means construction is unlikely to be completed before 2018 and more worryingly, the budget, initially set at €3.3 billion, is now estimated at more than €9 billion and counting.
+That "fault" meant construction is unlikely to be completed before 2018 at the earliest and more worryingly, the budget, initially set at €3.3 billion, was estimated at more than €9 billion.
+And that was last year.

 (The steel vessel, in which anomalies have been found arrives at the site.
 Photo: AFP)